top of page

 Patriarchy played a part.
 As Brahminical culture became more rigid, women were increasingly excluded from spiritual education and public ritual.
 Then came colonization.

-Under British rule, yoga was redefined through a Western lens—cleaned up, systematized, and masculinized to match the colonial tastes for order and reason.
+Under British rule, yoga was redefined through a Western lens; cleaned up, systematized, and masculinized to match the colonial tastes for order and reason.
 In this climate, only the most palatable (and male-dominated) forms of yoga survived and were exported.

 And yet, even during this time, women continued to practice.
 In the early 1900s, Indian women like Reba Rakshit and Labanya Sarabhai adapted yoga for women in their homes, using chairs, walls, and whatever was available.
 They made it accessible.
 But they weren’t celebrated in the same way as their male counterparts.
-History didn’t record them loudly.

 Meanwhile, Indra Devi, a European woman, convinced Krishnamacharya to teach her.
 She went on to open a yoga school in Hollywood and helped make yoga mainstream in the West.

-Her story is important—but it shouldn’t be mistaken as the beginning.
+Her story is important, but it shouldn’t be mistaken as the beginning.

 When we say women only started practicing yoga in the 20th century, we erase the Vedic sages, the tantric yoginis, the Bhakti saints, the Indian housewives doing asana in their living rooms, and the untold others whose names we may never know.